meric2/Fruit-Recognition/README.md

 The key aspects of this project includes three main methods with different models:

 - Bag of Visual Words (BoVW)
-- Machine Learning with feature extraction from image?
+- Machine Learning with feature extraction from image
 - Convolutional Neural Network (CNN)

 ## Getting Started